yhassanzadeh13/GC-Delay-Study/Results/Info.md

 ### Figure 4
 Figure 4 is the CDF of all the recorded RTT delays between one pair of nodes, with normal, poisson, and exponential distributions fit onto it.

+## Logs from the test carried out using ICMP echo Request messages.
+### Figure 5
+Figure 5 is the histogram of the average RTT delay between every pair of nodes.
+A normal distribution has be fitted to the histogram.

+### Figure 6
+Figure 6 is the CDF of the RTT delays between every pair of nodes, with a normal distribution fitted onto it.